Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/processing/process/_index.md

 can verify the data and then confirm, when the data is confirmed the process is moved to a payment task where the user needs to pay before the process is completed.
 The payment functionality will be handled by external payment providers.
 The app will integrate with API's for the payment provider.
 Altinn runtime will support different payment providers.

-### Process: Formfilling - Confirmation - External validation
+### Process: Data - Confirmation - External validation
 {{%excerpt%}}
 <object data="/teknologi/altinnstudio/architecture/capabilities/runtime/processing/process/app-backend-process-example4.svg" type="image/svg+xml" style="width: 200%;  max-width: 700px;"></object>
 {{% /excerpt%}}